The Hiatal Hernia Syndrome and Gluten Connection

 Over time you develop other symptoms.
 You feel bloated and uncomfortable after eating.
 Big meals can make you very uncomfortable.
 You feel full for a long time and suffer gas and perhaps constipation or diarrhea.
 You’re short of breath or you notice some heart palpitations.
 You may even awaken in the middle of the night with a panic attack where your heart is beating very rapidly, and you feel extremely anxious.

-This prompts an ER visit where you’re told you’re “fine.”
+This prompts an ER visit where you’re told "you’re fine.”
 You’re not having a heart attack, your lungs are healthy, and the recommendation is that you need to handle your anxiety.
 You might be offered anti-anxiety medication with the assurance that there’s nothing physically wrong with you.

 The endoscopy might show a hiatal hernia (likely small), perhaps some stomach or esophagus inflammation due to the reflux, and that’s all.
 You are told to continue your antacid and your doctor insists that your other symptoms have absolutely nothing to do with your hiatal hernia.